ipfs/ipfs-docs/docs/install/ipfs-desktop.md

 # Install the IPFS Desktop App

-**IPFS Desktop bundles an IPFS node, file manager, peer manager, and content explorer into a single, easy-to-use application.**
+**IPFS Desktop bundles a Kubo IPFS node, file manager, peer manager, and content explorer into a single, easy-to-use application.**

-Use IPFS Desktop to get acquainted with IPFS without needing to touch the terminal — or, if you're already experienced, use the powerful menubar/taskbar shortcuts alongside the command line to make your IPFS workflow faster.
+Use IPFS Desktop to get acquainted with [Kubo](https://github.com/ipfs/kubo/), a popular  IPFS implementation without needing to touch the terminal — or, if you're already experienced, use the powerful menubar/taskbar shortcuts alongside the command line to make your IPFS workflow faster.

 If you already have an IPFS node on your computer, IPFS Desktop will act as a control panel and file browser for that node.
 If you don't have a node, it'll install one for you.
 And either way, IPFS Desktop will automatically check for updates.